Selkouutiset-Archive/selkokortti/README.md

 Then you can import the `cards.apkg` to Anki, and start going through the new `Selko` deck it creates.

-If you wish to inspect the `cards.apkg` yourself before inspecting it, `unzip` it and load the resulting `collections.anki2` into a SQLite viewer, as below:
+If you wish to inspect the `cards.apkg` yourself before importing it, `unzip` it and load the resulting `collections.anki2` into a SQLite viewer, as below:

 ![image](https://github.com/Selkouutiset-Archive/selkokortti/assets/53230903/cf272cfa-f647-42df-8cd2-790dc2d60ef1)